Skip to main content

 Fight ransomware

 If for some reason you’ve been exposed to ransomware, files in your Dropbox account are protected.
-Dropbox team accounts let you restore previous versions of files, which means you can access versions of your stuff from before the attack.
+Dropbox team accounts let you restore previous versions of files, which means you can access versions of your content from before the attack.

 Getting some extra help